- On Court

-In the Porsche Race, the standings that determine the eight qualifiers for the end of season Sony Ericsson Championships, Ana is positioned at No.14.
-Her doubles ranking is 57.
+In the Race to the Championships, which determines the eight qualifiers for the season-ending event in Madrid, Ana is 11th.
+Her doubles ranking is currently 73.

-To download the video file right-click here and select "Save Target As".
-Alternatively, left-click to load it in your default media player.
+Ana filmed her latest video diary on Thursday evening.
+Right-click here and select "Save Target As" to download it, or left-click to load it in your default media player.
 You need the Divx codec to play the file.
 It can be http://download.divx.com/divx/DivXInstaller.exe " > downloaded here.

 Photo: Ugo Zamborlini for Gazzetta dello Sport Sportweek